What embeddings are for

 | text-embedding-3-large | 3,072 (configurable) | Highest quality, more expensive |

-For most use cases, text-embedding-3-small offers a good
+For most use cases, text-embedding-3-small balances

-balance of quality and cost.
+quality and cost.

-Dimension Trade-offs
+Dimension trade-offs

-- Caching: Store embeddings in a database rather than regenerating them
+- Caching: store embeddings in a database rather than regenerating them.

 -

-Approximate nearest neighbors: Use libraries like
+Approximate nearest neighbors: use libraries like

-RcppAnnoyfor faster similarity search on large datasets
+RcppAnnoyfor fast similarity search on large datasets.

 batch_embed <- function(texts, model, batch_size = 100) {